oddmax/match3-mvc-ecs-example/README.md

 # Match3 example game
-Done in 2 days

 # How to test
 Open MainScene.scene and press 'Play'.
 Game was optimized for mobile portait mode so it will look best with a landscape aspect ratio.

 # Description
-I layed down a main architecture for the match-3 game which can be easily extended with any extra functionality.
+A simple game to demonstraite a clean and robust architecture for the match-3 game which can be easily extended with any extra functionality.
-I decided to use hybrid architecture - as foundation I use MVC-like architecture based on Zenject with Command pattern, but for match3 mechanics I used Unity DOTS Entity Component System as it works very well with this kind of logic.
+Uses a hybrid architecture - as foundation I use MVC-like architecture based on **Zenject** with **Comman**d pattern, but for match3 mechanics I used **Unity DOTS Entity Component System** as it works very well with this kind of logic.

-*Built with Unity 2020.1.0b12*
+*Built with Unity 2020.1.13f*

 # Funcionality

 Has base match-3 mechanics and different levels.
-Game Designer can setup all levels and setting as scriptable objects.
+All levels and settings could be setup as Scriptable Objects.

-# Main structure
+# General structure

-* Uses very simple MVC/MVP architecture and Command pattern for main application logic
+* Uses very simple **MVC/MVP architecture** and **Command** pattern for main application logic
-* Uses Unity DOTS Entity Component System for match-3 gameplay mechanics.
+* Uses **Unity DOTS Entity Component System** for match-3 gameplay mechanics.
-* Uses Zenject of inversion of control and dependencies injections
+* Uses **Zenject** of inversion of control and dependencies injections
-* Uses SignalBus from Zenject to decouple communication between different classes
+* Uses **SignalBus** from Zenject to decouple communication between different classes
-* I wrote a basic State Chart Machine to switch between global states (Boot -> LevelMap -> GameBoard)
+* Implemented a custom State Machine to switch between global states (Boot -> LevelMap -> GameBoard) with a support of more complex State Charts
 * Same State Chart is used to flow through match-3 states with a State pattern (PlyaerTurn -> Swap -> MatchesDestuction -> etc)
-* I wrote a simple Pooling class for optimizing board gems usage
+* Implemented a simple Pooling class for optimizing board gems usage
 * Scripts/Core folder holds all core funtionality (Main state machine, Main Context installer)
 * Scripts/Features folder holds feature related logic

+# Main classes and their descriptions

 ## Models
 * Is Plain C# class